SeanRoger1007/Project-AppDev-Qr-SMS/README.md

 It is designed to help automate attendance tracking and store records digitally instead of using manual attendance sheets.

-⚠️ Disclaimer: This system was developed as part of a school project and is intended for academic and learning purposes only.
-It may not include advanced security features or production-level optimizations.

 ## Features
 - User registration and login system
 - Session-based authentication